AllenNeuralDynamics/aind-opto-fiber-benchmark-pipeline/README.md

 # aind-opto-fiber-benchmark-pipeline

-This [pipeline](https://codeocean.allenneuraldynamics.org/capsule/2735201/tree) processes data from the opto fiber benchmark acquisition [acquisition-link](https://github.com/AllenNeuralDynamics/FIP_DAQ_Control_IndicatorBenchmarking).
+This [pipeline](https://codeocean.allenneuraldynamics.org/capsule/2735201/tree) processes data from the opto fiber benchmark [acquisition](https://github.com/AllenNeuralDynamics/FIP_DAQ_Control_IndicatorBenchmarking).

 The pipeline ingests the raw data and packages it to a NWB file, running preprocessing also.
 Details are found below: